Polycythemia Vera (PV)

 • Pegylated interferon--Younger patients who need treatment, and women of childbearing age are often treated with this agent because it hasn't been shown to cause birth defects

-In the next several years, it is anticipated that new drugs based on the discovery of the JAK2 gene and other scientific research will be approved to treat PV.
-Some of these drugs are currently in clinical trials.
+In the next several years, it is anticipated that more new drugs based on the discovery of the JAK2 gene and other scientific research will be approved to treat PV.
+You can explore current endeavors in clinical trials for PV here.

 No one knows exactly what triggers the start of Polycythemia Vera (PV) or other myeloproliferative neoplasms (MPNs).
 Recently, researchers discovered that these diseases may be caused by mutations (changes in DNA).
 These mutations affect proteins that work in signaling pathways in your cells, which can be thought of as a chain of signals that your cells use to communicate messages and know what to do.